Efficient Hamiltonian learning from Gibbs states: Outlook

-Let us conclude by describing two directions for future research.
-While Corollary \ref{cor:1} establishes the correctness of the algorithm, it suffers from two important limitations which must be overcome if one is to prove sample complexity and computational complexity bounds.
-First, neither the feasibility nor the recoverability statements of Corollary \ref{cor:1} take into account measurement noise in the expectation values of the state, which is unavoidable whenever these are estimated using finitely many copies of the state.
+Let us conclude by describing some directions for future research.
+While Proposition \ref{prop:eeb-convergence} establishes the correctness of the algorithm, it suffers from two important limitations which must be overcome if one is to prove sample complexity and computational complexity bounds.
+First, neither the feasibility nor the recoverability statements of Proposition \ref{prop:eeb-convergence} take into account measurement noise in the expectation values of the state, which is unavoidable whenever these are estimated using finitely many copies of the state.
 Second, the recoverability statement only holds when the set of perturbing operators is grown to a complete set of operators.
 The utility of this algorithm depends on approximate recoverability when the set of perturbing operators is far smaller than a complete set.
 Section \ref{sec:numerics} gives numerical evidence that this is indeed the case, but a proof is still lacking.

-The second point above leads one to consider states that satisfy RTS for some Hamiltonian $h$, but are not Gibbs states of $h$.
-The algorithm described here can never tell these apart from true Gibbs states.
-Aside from their implications for the analysis of the algorithm, it is an interesting physical question to rule out or characterize such ``false Gibbs states'', which are thermodynamically stable against some perturbations but not others.